ISE-AIFB/RoleTagger/README.md

 This project is based on [Gradle](https://gradle.org/).
 So it could be easily imported to Eclipse.
 For importing it the Eclipse should contain [Buildship Plugin](https://projects.eclipse.org/projects/tools.buildship).
 After installing [Buildship Plugin](https://projects.eclipse.org/projects/tools.buildship), you can easily import the project into the Eclipse as a Gradle project.

 **Running in Terminal**
-For running the project, you only need to first build the project and then modify `config.properties` in `build/install/RoleTagger/bin` and finally run `build/install/RoleTagger/bin/RoleTagger.bat` or `build/install/RoleTagger/bin/RoleTagger.sh`.
+For running the project in terminal, first the project should be built.
+Run `./gradlew installDist`.
+Then you only need to  modify `config.properties` in `build/install/RoleTagger/bin` and finally run `build/install/RoleTagger/bin/RoleTagger.bat` or `build/install/RoleTagger/bin/RoleTagger.sh`.

 **Modifying Pipeline**
 To be able to en/dis able the components in the pipeline, the `PipeLine` class can be modified.